 If the CSC and PTI reach a mutual decision to proceed with the SLA change, PTI should draft a change recommendation, which includes an impact analysis that expands with further detail based on their earlier discussions during the “procedure for determining that a SLA needs amending” stage.
 The analysis should review such items as the impact on potential resources, budget requirements following the PTI and ICANN budgetary processes, and an implementation plan per the PTI and/or ICANN implementation process, should the SLA changes be approved.
 Prior to moving forward with the recommendation, the CSC and PTI should agree on how PTI can support the implementation of the draft SLA change recommendation.
 PTI and/or ICANN shall publicly post the draft SLA change recommendation will be based on, and after impact completion of this analysis.

-Naming Customer Consultation: All four (4) categories of SLA changes require the CSC to present the change request to inform their stakeholders (i.e. Naming Customers) of the draft SLA recommendation.
+Naming Customer Consultation: All four (4) categories of SLA changes require the CSC to present the change request to their stakeholders (i.e. Naming Customers) of the draft SLA recommendation.

 Community Consultation: However, three (3) SLA change categories require further community consultation: (i.) new SLA, (ii.) remove SLA and (iii.) change SLA item definition and target/threshold.
 Community Consultation includes: